Funchase61/SSHCOURS/README.md

 pwd
 whoami
 ```
-Now that you know you're connected, let's try to create an username to
+Now that you know you're connected, let's try to create an username to navigate as yourself in your vps.
+So you'll need to add a new user to your vps with a command and give it a name.